9 popular bathroom vanity materials: pros and cons

 Cons of natural wood:

-• Not always ideal for especially humid bathrooms and may warp or expand over time
+• It is not always ideal for especially humid bathrooms and may warp or expand over time

 • Costs more than particle board and engineered solid woods like plywood

-Once used exclusively in industrial design, concrete is now considered a versatile and even elegant bathroom material.
-It is still a unique and bold choice, though is increasingly becoming popular in residential bathroom designs.
+Once used exclusively in industrial design, concrete is now considered a versatile and elegant bathroom material.
+It is still a unique and bold choice, though it is increasingly popular in residential bathrooms.

 Pros of concrete: